Your guide to combining formula with breastfeeding.

 7. Discard leftover formula within 1 hour of starting the feeding.

 NEVER warm formula or expressed milk in the microwave!
-This can create a hot spot which can burn your baby’s mouth.
-The best ways to warm milk are 1) under warm running water, 2) in a bowl of warm water, 3) in a bottle warmer.
+This can create hot spots which can burn your baby’s mouth.
+The best ways to warm milk are:

 FYI, not all babies need warmed milk or formula.
 If your baby is happy to drink cold or room temperature milk, no problem!

-Here is more information from the CDC.
+Here’s more information from the CDC.

 What about boiling water?

-In order to provide protection from this bacteria, it is advised that you boil your water and combine hot (but not boiling) water with the formula.
+In order to provide protection from this bacteria, it is advised that you boil your water and combine the hot (but not boiling) water with the formula, then cool the prepared formula before feeding it to your baby.

 Get more information here.